kmushapho/wordle/README.md

 pygame

-Additionally, it will create a JSON file that stores game settings and data.
+Additionally, it will create a JSON file that stores game words and saved game level.

 Step 3: Playing the Game
 Once the game is running, you can choose from several play modes: